pyvec/cz.pycon.org-2019/README.md

 Contributing
 ------------

+### Workflow

+While we can accept pull requests from outside repositiories it’s probably easier if you just ask us to be a contributor.

+- `master` branch is manually deployed to https://cz.pycon.org/
+    - commit directly to `master` only if it’s a _hotfix_
+- create _feature_ branches (named whatever you want) for your work
+    - create PR’s to merge into `master`
+    - you can merge `master` freely into a feature branch to keep it current
+- `beta` branch is manually deployed to beta (URL and credentials available at Pyvec Slack).
+    - freely merge into `beta` anything you need to preview including work in progress
+    - never merge from `beta` to anywhere

+### Setup dev environment

 PyCon CZ website is using Python 3.5/Django for the backend, NodeJS for bundling frontend assets and Postgresql as a database.

-### Setup dev environment

 #### Django

 Run following commands to setup project for local development: